ChondroFiller: An Injectable, Cell-Free Collagen Therapy for Joints

 Introduction

 Joint wear, particularly in the knee, is widespread and can cause persistent pain that affects everyday activities.
-This article looks at ChondroFiller, a non-surgical, injectable, cell-free collagen therapy used to support the joint, with realistic expectations throughout.
+If you are weighing up a non-surgical option for cartilage support, this article explains what ChondroFiller is, how it is given, and what the evidence currently shows — with realistic expectations throughout.

 What Is ChondroFiller?